-The table consists of 7 main horizontal rows, each row termed period.
-The first element in each period is a metal (except period 1, Hydrogen is a gas).
+The table consists of seven main horizontal rows, each row called a “period”.
+The first element in each period is a metal (except period 1, hydrogen is a gas).
 The last element of each period is a noble gas.
 The noble gas of the last period has not been found yet.
-The first two and the last six columns constitute the A groups or the main groups.
+The first two and the last six columns constitute the “A groups” or the “main groups”.

-Each vertical column of the table is termed group.
-Another terminology of family could be found in some references, since elements belonging to the same group exhibit similar properties.
-Each family is designated by a specific name reflecting its property as shown in Figure 7.3a (Özdin, 2021, p.
-35) The other intermediate columns involving the transition elements (metallic) constitute the B groups.
+Each vertical column of the table is called a “group”.
+The term “family” can be found in some references since elements belonging to the same group exhibit similar properties.
+Each family is designated by a specific name reflecting its property as shown in the figure below (Özdin, 2021, p.
+35) The other intermediate columns involving the transition elements (metallic) constitute the “B groups”.